 The Department of Justice and the FBI did not furnish formal written comments.
 GAO provided them more than 3 months to do so, a time period longer than that provided DOE, the CIA, and NRC.
-While GAO did not have the benefit of official written comments from the Department of Justice and possibility exists for a repetition of the li-vear NUMEC investigation.
+While GAO did not have the benefit of official written comments from the Department of Justice and repetition of the possibility exists for a repetition of the 13-year NUMEC investigation.